-Here is a non-exhaustive list of the things I use every day either for fun, writing code, or doing “life things”.
+Here is a non-exhaustive list of the things I use every day either for fun, work, writing code, or just doing “life things”.

-- Computer: My main gaming PC and also the PC I use for socialising is an older Ryzen 5 3600X / RTX 2070 Super build 1.
-This is hooked up to three screens: two older ASUS VC239H screens (1080p) and an ASUS VG27AQ (1440p / 165hz) which I use as my primary display.
-The secondary screens are mainly for having a browser or chat open whilst playing games or on a video call, or for having a lot of information open whilst playing Dungeons and Dragons.
-These are all mounted on monitor arms.
+- Computer: My main day-to-day Windows PC is an older Ryzen 5 3600X / RTX 2070 Super build 2.
+This is hooked up to three screens: two older ASUS VC239H screens (1080p) and an AOC AG273QX (1440p / 165hz / HDR) which I use as my primary display.
+The secondary screens are mainly for having a browser or chat open whilst playing games or on a video call, or for having a lot of information open whilst playing TTRPGs.
+These are all mounted on Duronic desk mounted monitor arms.

-- Keyboard: TADA 68 2 with Gateron Silent Browns.
+- Keyboard: TADA 68 3 with Gateron Browns.

 - Mouse: Corsair Scimitar PRO RGB.
 This is a mouse designed for gaming which has twelve buttons on the side of the mouse.
 These days I don’t make much use of the keys on the side, given the software for the key-mapping and managing the profiles on the device is frustrating.
 The mouse itself though is incredibly well-built and is a joy to use.